Case Sealer

 Home » Equipment » Case Sealer » CS15

 Pearson’s CS15 Case Sealers handles a wide-range of RSC and CSSC case sizes.
 Featuring a compact size and continuous motion, the CS15 top seals at speeds of 15 to 29 cases per minute depending on case length.
 A convenient bypass option eliminates the need for additional conveying when pre-sealed boxes or HSCs are introduced into the line.
-Advanced features such as high-visibility machine status lighting, non-contact interlocks, CAT-3 Safety Circuits and an easily accessible grace port are standard on the machine.

 Specifications